Saturday, August 29, 2015

 Bawls (#13 - Rated 6.25 out of 12)

-Balls was originally a gamers beverage as it was a designed a high caffeine drink.
-Hoby Buppert (1998 CNN Money interview) created the drink as an alterative to coffee as part of a college class project in 1997.
-He came up with a carbonated and non-alcoholic beverage made with guarana, a highly caffeinated berry native to the Amazonian rainforest.
+Balls were originally a gamer's beverage designed as a high-caffeine drink.
+Hoby Buppert (1998 CNN Money interview) created the drink as an alternative to coffee as part of a college class project in 1997.
+He developed a carbonated and non-alcoholic beverage made with Guarana, a highly caffeinated berry native to the Amazonian rainforest.
 This root beer is no exception.

-The original variant, Bawls Guarana, is packaged in a cobalt blue, non-slip glass bottle.
-Bawls EXXtra comes in a clear bottle.
-Both containers are covered in approximately 104 bumps for easier gripping.
+The original variant, Bawls Guarana, is packaged in a cobalt blue, non-slip glass bottle, while Bawls EXXtra comes in a clear bottle.
+Both containers have approximately 104 bumps for easier gripping.

 The root beer was released in 2008 and has about 64 mg of caffeine in 10 ounces.
 This is more than Mountain Dew Game Fuel.
-Almost double a Dr. Pepper or Coke, (according to caffeineinformer.com).
-The bottle is labeled “Warning: This product contains high levels of caffeine”.
-Another example, Bawls has 6.4 mg/floz whereas Barq’s has 1.9 mg/floz .
-As far as energy drinks, KickStart is lower at 6.0 mg/floz yet Monster is higher at 9.4 mg/floz.
+Almost double a Dr. Pepper or Coke (according to caffeineinformer.com).
+The bottle is labeled “Warning: This product contains high levels of caffeine.”
+Another example is that Bawls has 6.4 mg/fl oz, whereas Barq’s has 1.9 mg/fl oz.
+Regarding energy drinks, KickStart is lower at 6.0 mg/fl oz, while Monster is higher at 9.4 mg/fl oz.

 Ingredients: Carbonated Water, High Fructose Corn Syrup, Caramel Color, Citric Acid, Natural Guarana Extract, Sodium Benzoate (preservative), Caffeine, Natural & Artificial